subquery/documentation/docs/ai/guides/fancy-greeter.md

 You should have the following installed

 - [Docker](https://docker.com/): This tutorial will use Docker to run a local version of SubQuery's node.
 - [Ollama](https://ollama.com/).
-An endpoint to an Ollama instance, this could be running on your local computer or a commerical endpoint online.
+An endpoint to an Ollama instance, this could be running on your local computer or a commercial endpoint online.
 - [Deno](https://docs.deno.com/runtime/getting_started/installation/): A recent version of Deno, the JS engine for the SubQuery AI App Framework.

 ## 1. Install the framework